zzulu/simple-board/README.md

-# Rails Rehabilitation
+# Simple Board

-Make simple board app.
+Simple board application for Ruby on Rails rehabilitation.